arthurprs/floki/README.md

 **Atention, this is a work in progress and completely unusable at this point**

 Floki borrows concepts from both Kafka and Amazon SQS into an easy to use package.
-Queues have independent channels and are fully persisted to disk.
+Queues have independent channels which allow efficient fanout and are persisted to disk.
 Clients talk to it using Redis protocol and commands, so all Redis exiting clients can be used.
+Althought there's no replication or clustering support and it might never have.

+The design is based in a single thread to handle all networking using an async io and the actual commands are dispatched to a thread pool for execution.
+State is kept in-memory and checkpointed to disk periodically, queue storage is based on a whrite ahead log splited into segments.

+I started this project in order to evaluate Rust capabilities in a real world project which I thought it could shine and once you get used to the rust way it indeed does.

 ## Goals
 - [x] Redis protocol
 - [x] Multiple Queues
-- [x] Multiple Channels per Queue (efficient fanout)
+- [x] Multiple Channels per Queue (for efficient fanout)
 - [x] Disk Backed
 - [x] Runs on most Unix systems
 - [x] Crash resistant
+- [x] Soft and Hard retention periods
+- [x] Soft and Hard retention sizes
-- [ ] Hardened internals
+- [ ] Channel seek, with either ID or timestamp

 ## TODO
 - [x] Ticket based Acknowledgement
-- [ ] Map commands to Redis commands in a sensible way
+- [ ] Map Floki commands to Redis commands in a sensible way
-- [ ] Better error handling (wip)
+- [x] Better error handling
 - [ ] Lots of documentation
 - [ ] Opt-in persistency guarantee (needs group commit-ish implementation)
 - [ ] Make internal data structures size-bounded, based on configurations

+# Copyright and License

+Code released under the [MIT license](LICENSE).